ammarcodes29/SignConnect/README.md

 ---

-Built for hackathon demo — ship fast, learn faster! 🚀
+Built with ❤️ for accessible ASL education.